 - LED Interior and Exterior Lights

 - High Lift Suspension Package with High Lift Axle and 15″ D Range Tire Upgrade

 - Flat Screen 22″ HD Television with DVD Player

 - Water Heater 6 Gallon, Gas, Electric, Electronic Ignition with By-Pass Kit

 - Outside Shower/Wash Station

-Funnily enough, we recently discovered that we have had the 2019 model brochure for over a year and that’s the exact model we ended up buying, albeit lightly used!
+Funnily enough, we recently discovered that we have had the 2019 model brochure for over a year, and that’s the exact model we bought, albeit lightly used!

 How to Buy a Casita Trailer